What to Consider When You Are Choosing a Care Home?

 Personal Protective Equipment (PPE)

-There continues to be a great deal of information in the media at present regarding the paucity of PPE, and particularly in Care Homes.
-At present, we continue to have sufficient supplies of PPE.
+We continue to have sufficient supplies of PPE.
 We have registered with the NHS who have advised that they can assist us if we are having difficulties obtaining PPE.
-Currently, we are obtaining supplies from our usual suppliers and a couple of new suppliers.
+Currently, we are obtaining plentiful supply from our usual suppliers.

 To confirm we have the following stock items in all of our homes in sufficient quantities to meet our needs both immediately and in the foreseeable future:-